 “I didn’t want to leave Ma, but I don’t want to go to the diggings and be with all those men.”
-Her arms fell to her sides and she stepped back.
+He arms fell to her sides and she stepped back.
 “I want to make something of meself.
-I want to
+I want to be a

 “But I’m on my way to Melbourne.
 It’s a long way from here.”

-“Please, Mama,” Clara said.
+“Please, Mama,” said Clara.
 “We can’t leave her here all alone.
 She can have my seat on the coach.
 I’ll sit next to the driver if I have to.”
 Clara moved next to Lizzy and held her hand.

 Kit beheld the two friends standing before her, their eyes pleading with her to grant their wish.

 “We can work something out, I suppose.”

 The two girls hugged each other.

 “Thank you, Mama.
 We’ll be the best behaved.
 I promise.”

 © Copyright 2023 Miranda J Taylor.
 All rights reserved.